About Big Sur

 Other Things To Do

 I also included a couple of Big Sur tours that are worth your attention – from Monterey and San Francisco.
 If you’re not a fan of tours, but still want to learn some info on the area, grab a self guided audio tour of Big Sur.
-You can listen to it in your own pace while driving, and can stop it any time when you go for a hike for example.
+You can listen to it in your own pace while driving, and can stop it any time when you go for a hike.

 Finally, the Big Sur Photo Gallery offers some favorite pictures taken on various hikes in Big Sur, and presented in no particular order.